April 10, 2019

 Beetroot or beet is a root vegetable that is loaded with a variety of important nutrients like iron, manganese, folate, potassium and copper.
 Beet is also packed with inorganic nitrates, which are important for regulating blood pressure and improving exercise performance.
 There are 3.8 grams of fiber in a cup of beet and 2.8 grams per 100 grams.

 The extremely delicious banana is highly nutritious too being loaded with vitamins B6 and C, and potassium.
 In addition, an unripe, green banana contains a remarkable amount of resistant starch, a kind of indigestible carbohydrate that works like fiber.
 There are 3.1 grams of fiber in a medium-sized banana and 2.6 grams per 100 grams.
+This high fiber food will keep you feeling full bit a bit longer.

 Having a very strong taste, raspberries are extremely nutritious too, being packed with manganese and vitamin C. There are 8 grams of fiber in a cup or raspberries and 6.5 grams per 100 grams.